taiwangoldcard/website/content/community.md

 <img style="float:left; padding: 10px" width="200px" height="200px" src="/images/goldies/zach.png" />

-**Backround**: University of Michigan - B.S.
+**Background**: University of Michigan - B.S.
 Mechanical Engineering and Masters in Technology Commercialization

 **Why Taiwan?**: I wanted to learn Chinese which I realized was an important language in international business, particularly in China-Africa relations.
 Additionally, I wanted a more drastic change-up from my regular life and job in America and do something a little crazier, like traveling and getting back into startups.
 The low cost of living and tech ecosystem in Taiwan was very attractive towards this dream.